bjssacademy/advanced-tdd/chapter04/chapter04.md

 Go requires that to be a function name, so we remove spaces.
 The Go test framework mandates that function names of tests begin with Test.

-Our final name is the `TestPlacesShip`.
+Our final name is then `TestPlacesShip`.

 This is concise, descriptive and clear.